jastakhova/consensual/README.md

 - Comments block CSS doesn't look nice when there is no comments
 - Bring adding comment block higher than actual comments
 - It's not obvious what are you about to approve
+- Poll for new FB friend images without requiring logout/login.

 ## Bugs
 - Cannot read property 'services' of undefined at Object.picture on Proposal page.
 How to reproduce this?